IU5HKU/MiniWXStation/README.md

 //**** How the station is named in your NET const char* WiFi_hostname = "IU5HKU-13";
 ```
-Change with the name you wish more appropriate
+Change with the name you wish.

 ```javascript
 //**** APRS PASSWORD (use -1 if you are using a CWOP callsign) const char* AprsPassw = "YourAprsNumericalPASS";
 ```
 For a CWOP callsign you need to register, it's free and easy, refer to
-instruction at http://wxqa.com/ to obtain one
+instruction at http://wxqa.com/ to obtain one.

 ```javascript
 //**** comment this for hardcoded 3.7V value in telemetry